HomeTrendingPesto the Penguin: The King-Sized Chick Who Captured the World’s Heart

 Pesto’s fame spread to an estimated 1.9 billion people through social media (WCNC).
 His viral videos caught the attention of pop stars:

-More Than Just Cute: Conservation Impact
+More than Just Cute: Conservation Impact

-• Foster parenting to ensure chick survival
+• Using foster parenting to guarantee the chick survives

-• Enrichment programs to promote natural behaviors
+• Enrichment activities were introduced to encourage the animals to exhibit natural behaviors

 Final Thoughts